By Jeffrey A. “Free” Harris

 Like me, most people can remember where they attended their first major concert or the small, “hole-in-the-wall” venue that hosted a favorite up-and-coming artist.
 Historic preservationists can harness those memories to create converts to our cause.
 Remember the outpouring of support that Boston Red Sox fans showed in the effort to preserve Fenway Park?
 I have no problem considering every one of them a preservationist!
 Even if their interest ended when the ballpark reopened, that preservation ethic had still been unlocked.
 So why not tug at the aural heartstrings of music fans through the preservation of music-related historic sites?

 In my research, I’ve found organizations dedicated to the preservation of historic theaters, dance halls, zydeco and blues joints, and sites related to conjunto music in Texas.
 At the same time, we’ve already lost a number of music sites related to punk, disco, and house music—though there’s a growing effort to identify and preserve what remains.
 The site of Woodstock has been added to the National Register of Historic Places, and there are efforts to add LGBTQ music-related sites to the National Register as well.
-And various campaigns by the National Trust for Historic Preservation have brought greater awareness to music-related sites like RCA Studio A in Nashville, Tennessee; the John Coltrane Home on Long Island, New York; and the Miami Marine Stadium (view a Google 360 view of the stadium below).
+And various campaigns by the National Trust for Historic Preservation have brought greater awareness to music-related sites like RCA Studio A in Nashville, Tennessee; the John and Alice Coltrane Home on Long Island, New York; and the Miami Marine Stadium (view a Google 360 view of the stadium below).
 And because of those efforts from the National Trust, the preservation community as a whole better understands the cultural significance of these sites.
 There have also been successful community efforts to save the birthplaces/childhood homes of individual artists—Nina Simone, Johnny Cash, and the Everly Brothers come to mind.
 But many other places have been lost—many that we may not even know about.